Pop-up Post Malone concert in Times Square draws massive crowd

-TIMES SQUARE, Manhattan (WPIX) — Grammy-nominated rapper Post Malone held a free pop-up concert in Times Square on Tuesday, drawing thousands of fans to the Crossroads of the World.
+TIMES SQUARE, Manhattan (WPIX) — Grammy-nominated rapper Post Malone held a free pop-up concert Tuesday in Times Square, drawing thousands of fans to the Crossroads of the World.

 A stage was erected in Times Square with a large image of Post Malone and branding for the company TSX Entertainment.
 Event organizers estimated as many as 10,000 people were in the massive crowd.